ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 1. User Services [**[↑]**](#table-of-content)
 ### 1.1 User on-boarding [**[↑]**](#table-of-content)

-Initially, when a Registration Officer or Supervisor logs in to a client machine, the Registration Officer or Supervisor provides their biometric details, which will be stored and mapped to the client machine locally.
-Which in further, helps Registration Officer or Supervisor to work when the server is offline.
+When a Registration Officer or Supervisor logs in to a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
+This locally stored data helps to authenticate a supervisor or Registration officer when to work in offline mode (when the client is not connected to the server)
 #### A. Map registration officers and supervisors to a client machine.
 Initially a machine will have no users on boarded.
 The first Registration Officer/Supervisor will be on boarded by an Administrator or from the backend.
 Thereafter this Registration Officer/Supervisor can onboard other users.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine